Fifty Five+ · Technology Resources

 To find more titles, try searching our catalog with one of these subject headings:

 The Main Library's TechCenter offers programs every month covering a wide range of technology-rated topics, including: word-processing and PowerPoint basics, social networking, computers 101, and sending your first email.
 Check our online program calendar for a complete list of upcoming programs.

 - TechCenter Handouts.
-You’ll find links to handouts about Flickr, flash drives, blogs, social networking, Hulu, etc. on the TechCenter’s webpage.
+You’ll find links to handouts about computers and the Internet on the TechCenter’s webpage.